-The C&M Division maintains, inspects, repairs, upgrades, and locates as necessary the more than 297 miles of pipelines and easements that run throughout the District’s service area.
+The C&M Division maintains, inspects, repairs, upgrades, and locates as necessary the more than 333 miles of pipelines and easements that run throughout the District’s abundant 100 square mile service area.
 It also maintains, identifies, locates, detects for leaks, and repairs all mainline valves and appurtenances and performs most of the District’s in-house construction projects.

-This Division also performs bi-annual maintenance to over 1,000 fire hydrants under contract with the Valley Center Fire Protection District (VCFPD) and is responsible for the flushing of our dead-end water lines to maintain our water quality.
+This Division also performs maintenance to over 1,588 fire hydrants to ensure reliable operation in the event of an emergency and is responsible for the flushing of our dead-end water lines to maintain the safest and highest quality of water.

 It assists the Wastewater Division with in-house construction work and all the major repairs of sewer lines and manholes within the wastewater system.

 The Division is also responsible for landscaping needs and requirements of all District facilities and easements.

 The Meter Services Division is responsible for the installation, maintenance and repair of all water meters, service laterals and backflow devices.
 This includes responsibility for warehousing, backflow and service repair inventories.
 This Division reads, monitors the Advanced Metering Infrastructure (AMI), and tests water meters and backflow devices.